shenhtrick/VulCommit/README.md

-# Silence of Commit Messages: An Empirical Study for Vulnerability Commit Message Generation Using Large Language Models
+This project is for the paper titled "Silence of Commit Messages: An Empirical Study for Vulnerability Commit Message Generation Using Large Language Models".

 <img width="597" height="99" alt="image" src="https://github.com/user-attachments/assets/7fd76b77-fdfa-484c-9688-cf952235a419" />